 Conclusion

 In summary, my work is grounded in research, hands-on training, and community knowledge — a steady base that shapes safe, respectful traditional healing in Aotearoa.
+This integrated approach aims to support your overall health and daily functioning while honouring cultural practice and tikanga.

 Research and practice point to benefits such as greater calm, pain relief, improved recovery, and renewed connection to spirit and purpose when care is delivered responsibly and in coordination with clinical services.
+If you’d like to review key studies that inform my work, see the Research & References section or ask during your consult.

 Please remember: for medical emergencies call local emergency services immediately rather than waiting for complementary care.